-These neglectful reasons of children’s oral hygiene result in tooth pain, difficulty in eating, increased risk of bacteria, poor sleep and self-esteem.
-Below explain these neglectful reasons in more detail, so for you, the parent or carer can have a clearer understanding of why you should take your child to the dentist at the earliest opportunity:
+These neglectful reasons for children’s oral hygiene result in tooth pain, difficulty in eating, increased risk of bacteria, poor sleep and self-esteem.
+Below explain these neglectful reasons in more detail, so you, the parent or carer can have a clearer understanding of why you should take your child to the dentist at the earliest opportunity:

 Searching for early tooth decay – The dentist will check the full circumference of your mouth including the jaw and bite, to make sure there is nothing that is affecting the growth of your children’s teeth.

-Wiggly Teeth – Children’s teeth will begin to come loose at the age 5 or 6 years old.
+Wiggly Teeth – Children’s teeth will begin to come loose at the age of 5 or 6 years old.
 Dentists would recommend that children slowly wiggle the tooth regularly until it becomes very loose that it eventually falls out.
 This method will minimise the bleeding and the pain children may experience.

 Irritating Gums – Gums may show a form of bleeding or can become swollen when brushing.
 The irritating gums may result in gingivitis or other health concerns which may affect the growth of your teeth.
 The importance of an early visit to the dentist is to ensure that gums are healthily maintained.

 Adult Teeth not breaking through – Some children grow adult teeth but keep children’s teeth at the same time.
 All adult teeth are expected to outgrow the children’s teeth and remove.
 Should this not happen, the growing permanent teeth may become crooked.